Cambricon/CNStream/README.md

 The samples/demo is a cnstream-based target detection demo, which includes the following Plug-in modules：

-- source: With MLU to decode video streams, such as local video files, rtmp, and rtsp.
+- **source**: With MLU to decode video streams, such as local video files, rtmp, and rtsp.
-- inferencer: With MLU for Neural Network Inferencing.
+- **inferencer**: With MLU for Neural Network Inferencing.
-- osd: Draws Inferencing results on images.
+- **osd**: Draw Inferencing results on images.
-- tracker: Track multi objects.
+- **tracker**: Track multi objects.
-- encoder: Encodes images with inferencing results(detection result).
+- **encoder**: Encode images with inferencing results(detection result).

-In this demo, resnet34_ssd.cambricon that is an offline model used for inference.
+- **displayer**: Displays inferencing results on the screen.
+- **fps** **statistics**: Prints the statistics on the terminal.

+In the script run.sh, we set detection_config.json as the config file.
+If we check the config file, it will be found out that, resnet34_ssd.cambricon is the offline model used for inference, which means, after decoding, the data will be feed to a ssd model.
+And the results will be shown on the screen.

-Output AVI file is in cnstream/samples/demo/output directory.
-The output directory can be specified by the [dump_dir] parameter. in addition,See the comments in cnstream/samples/demo/run.sh for details.)
+In addition, see the comments in cnstream/samples/demo/run.sh for details.)

 ### **Run samples** ###